XinyiYS/CML-RewardDistribution/README.md

 # Collaborative Generative Modelling
-The code for the paper "Incentivizing Collaboration in Machine Learning via Synthetic Data Rewards".
+The code for our AAAI'22 paper ["Incentivizing Collaboration in Machine Learning via Synthetic Data Rewards"](https://aaai-2022.virtualchair.net/poster_aaai12953) which received an oral presentation (__4.26%__ acceptance rate).

 ## Requirements
 1. Linux machine (experiments were run on Ubuntu 18.04.5 LTS and Ubuntu 20.04.2 LTS)